MaddyGuthridge/chess-program-generator/README.md

-# chess-program-generator
+# Chess Program Generator

 A program to generate a chess program.
-Since chess is such a complex game, it is impossible to write a program for it by hand.
+Since chess is such a complex game with many branching paths, it is impossible to write a program for it by hand.

+This tool provides a CLI to generate a simple terminal chess program.

+## Installation

+`pip install chess-program-generator`

+## Usage

+To generate the runnable chess program:

+`chess-program-generator [depth] > chess.py`

+To run the produced chess program

+`python chess.py`